AngleProtocol/merkl-docs/distribute-with-merkl/faq.md

 * If rewards sent through Merkl remain unclaimed for over a year, we reserve the right to recover these rewards and/or redistribute part of them.

-## What happens if I send below the Min rewards per hour or unapproved rewards?

-* In the event that you are able to create a reward for which Rewards per hour you are sending is below the Min Rewards per hour, or if you are using a token that is not approved, your rewards will not be handled by the script and will be lost.

 ## Can I retrieve rewards if I send too much by mistake?

 * No, if you mistakenly send too many rewards compared to what you intended, you will not be able to retrieve them.
 Additionally, you cannot prematurely end a reward distribution once it has been created.